Apple Inc. (NASDAQ:AAPL) is Eukles Asset Management’s Largest Position

-Eukles Asset Management boosted its holdings in Apple Inc. (NASDAQ:AAPL – Get Rating) by 0.7% in the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 51,273 shares of the iPhone maker’s stock after buying an additional 373 shares during the period.
-Apple makes up 4.9% of Eukles Asset Management’s investment portfolio, making the stock its biggest holding.
-Eukles Asset Management’s holdings in Apple were worth $8,953,000 as of its most recent SEC filing.
+Eukles Asset Management boosted its stake in shares of Apple Inc. (NASDAQ:AAPL – Get Rating) by 0.7% in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 51,273 shares of the iPhone maker’s stock after buying an additional 373 shares during the quarter.
+Apple accounts for about 4.9% of Eukles Asset Management’s holdings, making the stock its biggest holding.
+Eukles Asset Management’s holdings in Apple were worth $8,953,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-A number of other hedge funds have also bought and sold shares of AAPL.
-Norges Bank purchased a new position in Apple in the 4th quarter valued at approximately $25,228,507,000.
-State Street Corp grew its position in shares of Apple by 1.8% during the 4th quarter.
-State Street Corp now owns 633,115,246 shares of the iPhone maker’s stock valued at $112,422,274,000 after purchasing an additional 10,951,705 shares in the last quarter.
-Allspring Global Investments Holdings LLC purchased a new position in shares of Apple during the 4th quarter valued at $1,461,735,000.
-Capital Research Global Investors grew its position in shares of Apple by 38.1% during the 4th quarter.
-Capital Research Global Investors now owns 29,549,427 shares of the iPhone maker’s stock valued at $5,247,094,000 after purchasing an additional 8,154,171 shares in the last quarter.
-Finally, ProShare Advisors LLC grew its position in shares of Apple by 41.8% during the 4th quarter.
-ProShare Advisors LLC now owns 20,866,567 shares of the iPhone maker’s stock valued at $3,705,275,000 after purchasing an additional 6,154,422 shares in the last quarter.
-57.98% of the stock is currently owned by hedge funds and other institutional investors.
+Several other hedge funds also recently bought and sold shares of the stock.
+Elk River Wealth Management LLC lifted its position in shares of Apple by 49.0% during the first quarter.
+Elk River Wealth Management LLC now owns 167,122 shares of the iPhone maker’s stock worth $29,181,000 after purchasing an additional 54,989 shares in the last quarter.
+Piscataqua Savings Bank lifted its position in shares of Apple by 1.5% during the first quarter.
+Piscataqua Savings Bank now owns 47,546 shares of the iPhone maker’s stock worth $8,302,000 after purchasing an additional 684 shares in the last quarter.
+Fountainhead AM LLC lifted its position in shares of Apple by 11.6% during the fourth quarter.
+Fountainhead AM LLC now owns 45,544 shares of the iPhone maker’s stock worth $7,732,000 after purchasing an additional 4,738 shares in the last quarter.
+Primoris Wealth Advisors LLC acquired a new stake in shares of Apple during the fourth quarter worth about $4,282,000.
+Finally, Red Door Wealth Management LLC lifted its position in shares of Apple by 3.3% during the first quarter.
+Red Door Wealth Management LLC now owns 96,983 shares of the iPhone maker’s stock worth $16,934,000 after purchasing an additional 3,087 shares in the last quarter.
+Hedge funds and other institutional investors own 57.98% of the company’s stock.

 Insiders Place Their Bets

-Apple (NASDAQ:AAPL – Get Rating) last released its quarterly earnings results on Thursday, July 28th.
-The iPhone maker reported $1.20 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.14 by $0.06.
+Apple (NASDAQ:AAPL – Get Rating) last posted its quarterly earnings data on Thursday, July 28th.
+The iPhone maker reported $1.20 earnings per share for the quarter, beating analysts’ consensus estimates of $1.14 by $0.06.
 Apple had a net margin of 26.41% and a return on equity of 152.88%.
-The company had revenue of $82.96 billion during the quarter, compared to the consensus estimate of $82.97 billion.
-During the same period in the prior year, the firm earned $1.30 earnings per share.
-Apple’s revenue was up 1.9% on a year-over-year basis.
-On average, sell-side analysts forecast that Apple Inc. will post 6.09 EPS for the current year.
+The firm had revenue of $82.96 billion for the quarter, compared to analyst estimates of $82.97 billion.
+During the same period last year, the firm posted $1.30 EPS.
+Apple’s quarterly revenue was up 1.9% on a year-over-year basis.
+On average, sell-side analysts expect that Apple Inc. will post 6.09 EPS for the current year.

-Apple announced that its board has approved a share buyback plan on Thursday, April 28th that permits the company to buyback $90.00 billion in outstanding shares.
-This buyback authorization permits the iPhone maker to reacquire up to 3.5% of its stock through open market purchases.
-Stock buyback plans are typically an indication that the company’s leadership believes its stock is undervalued.

-The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, August 11th.
-Shareholders of record on Monday, August 8th will be issued a $0.23 dividend.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, August 11th.
+Investors of record on Monday, August 8th will be given a $0.23 dividend.
+The ex-dividend date is Friday, August 5th.
 This represents a $0.92 dividend on an annualized basis and a yield of 0.57%.
-The ex-dividend date of this dividend is Friday, August 5th.
-Apple’s dividend payout ratio (DPR) is presently 14.94%.
+Apple’s dividend payout ratio (DPR) is 14.94%.

+Apple announced that its Board of Directors has approved a stock repurchase program on Thursday, April 28th that authorizes the company to buyback $90.00 billion in outstanding shares.
+This buyback authorization authorizes the iPhone maker to purchase up to 3.5% of its stock through open market purchases.
+Stock buyback programs are generally a sign that the company’s board believes its shares are undervalued.

 About Apple